rstenvi/droidlog2timeline/README.md

 Using the program
 -------------------

+External libraries are not included in this distribution, that has to be downloaded first.
+Running "downloadLibraries.py" will download all the necessary libraries and place them in the right directory.
+Running "createWebApp.py" will create the web application under the directory "webapp".
+When running the program later, output should be a directory inside this directory (this is the default behaviour).

 The Android logs first have to be retrieved in some way.
 The program only uses data from "/data/data/" on the device.
 If you retrieve an image you have to mount it first.
 A list of all programs that the program should gather logs from must also be passed to the program, ls /data/data/ > packages.list will work.

-The full list of possible flags are shown below:
+The full list of possible flags are shown below (might not be completely updated):

     usage: droidlog2timeline.py [-h] [-p PATH] [-c CONFIG] [-l LIST] [-s SKEW] [-e EARLIESTDATE] [-d LATESTDATE] [-t TIMEZONE]